finos/legend/docs/getting-started/create-model.md

 sidebar_label: Create a model
 ---

-# Create a Model
+# Create a Data Model

-Use models to describe your data and how they relate to each other.
+Use data models to describe your data and how they relate to each other.

-## Define a Model Hierarchy
+## Define a Data Model Hierarchy

 Use model hierarchies to group models into packages.